 - 1 tbsp granulated sugar

 - coarse salt

-- In the pan of a bread machine, assemble the 1/2 cup water, milk, sugar, flours, salt, and yeast.
+- Place the 1/2 cup water, milk, sugar, flours, salt, and yeast in the bread pan.
 Set the machine on dough.
 When the cycle ends, remove the dough to a lightly oiled surface.

-- If you don’t have a bread machine, this recipe is still delicious!
-Warm the water and milk slightly and combine it with the sugar and yeast.
+- Warm the water and milk slightly and combine it with the sugar and yeast.
 Let that rest for 5 minutes.
 Then add the flours and salt.
 Stir until you have a sticky dough but all the flour is incorporated.
 Turn it onto a floured surface and knead until the dough becomes elastic.
 Set into a greased bowl and allow to rise until doubled in bulk, about an hour.

 - Preheat the oven to 450°.
 Line two large cookie sheets with parchment paper.

 - Divide the dough into 12 equal portions.
 Roll each portion into a long snake, about 18 inches long.
 Shape the snake into a horseshoe.
 Twist the sides of the horseshoe, about halfway up, around each other twice.
 Flip the ends over onto the U of the horseshoe.
 Press to seal.
 Continue until all the pretzels are shaped.